 Alcoholic

-How do the Chinese people turn weak rice liquor into this enticingly aromatic and intoxicating drink?
-The secret is the sweet and fragrant osmanthus flower.
+Osmanthus flower can turn weak rice wine into an aromatic spirit.
 The plant also goes by the name sweet olive or fragrant olive and grows in many parts of China.

 Alcoholic

 What is the most popular Chinese New Year drink?
-Probably each region will come up with different answers.
-But on a national scale, Tsingtao beer looks poised to be a winner.
-It is massively prevalent in the country, accounting for about one-sixth of the domestic market share.
+Each region may have different answers.
+But on a national scale, Tsingtao beer is a winner.
+It is massively prevalent in China, accounting for about one-sixth of the domestic market share.

 Tsingtao beer owes its creation to German settlers in Qingdao (Shandong Province), who founded a brewery in 1903.
-As China went through a turbulent historical period, the beer brand had its fair share of stormy fate before bouncing back to its glory.
+As China went through a turbulent historical period, the beer brand had its fair share of stormy fate before returning to its glory.

 Today, the Tsingtao variety is undoubtedly the most recognizable Chinese beer.
-If you happen to visit Qingdao, stop by the Tsingtao Beer Museum to learn more about its incredible journey to widespread fame.
+If you visit Qingdao, stop by the Tsingtao Beer Museum to learn more about its incredible journey to widespread fame.

 Where to find: Supermarkets, restaurants, and bars all over China.